opendocsg/slw-judgments-backfill/2017_SGHC_25/report.md

 _Criminal Law_ – _Statutory offences_ – _Misuse of Drugs Act_ – _Illegal importation of controlled drugs_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 5 of 2017 was dismissed by the Court of Appeal on 3 May 2018.
-See [2018] SGCA 21.]
+See <span class="citation">[2018] SGCA 21</span>.]

 10 February 2017 Judgment reserved.